Soldier Blade: Release

 Soldier Blade was released for the PC Engine in Japan on July 10, 1992.
 It was released in North America for the TurboGrafx-16 two months later in September.
-Uribo wished that he and the development team had more time to correct and refine many of its mechanics and features, however time constraints forced them to release it in its current stage.
+Uribo wished that he and the development team had more time to correct and refine many of its mechanics and features, but the time constraints forced them to release it in its current stage.
 After its release Uribo began drafts for a potential Soldier Blade II, an idea that was never fulfilled.
 For their Caravan tournament, Hudson produced a modified version of the game called Soldier Blade Special Version, which only features the two Caravan time attack modes.
 It was produced in very limited quantities, and typically commands high prices on online auction sites.

-Soldier Blade was digitally re-released for the Wii Virtual Console in North America on January 8, 2007, in Europe on January 26, 2007, and in Japan on January 30, 2007.
+Soldier Blade was digitally re-released for the Wii Virtual Console worldwide in January 2007.
 It is included in the 2008 PlayStation Portable compilation Soldier Collection alongside its predecessors Super Star Soldier, Final Soldier and Star Parodier.
 It was re-released for the PlayStation Network service on February 17, 2010 in Japan under the Game Archives brand.
 A digital version for the Wii U Virtual Console was released in 2014.